aws-amplify/docs/docs/start/getting-started/fragments/angular/data-model.md

 }
 ```

  You'll notice a directive on the `Restaurant` type of `@model`.
-This directive is part of the [GraphQL transform](~/cli/graphql-transformer/directives.md) library of Amplify.
+This directive is part of Amplify's [GraphQL transformer](~/cli/graphql-transformer/directives.md) functionality.

 The GraphQL Transform Library provides custom directives you can use in your schema that allow you to do things like define data models, set up authentication and authorization rules, configure serverless functions as resolvers, and more.